Gnoled5660/Musicgame-Controller/README.md

 This is an arcade like controller, designed for the Musicgame by bakedcloudz (GitHub Repo: https://github.com/wuelaineyuan-bit/MUSICGAME).
 It has four interactive buttons and one joystick.
 Next to these features, it also has a speaker on the side and a tft display.
 While the controller is inactive or is not being used, it will play a retro arcade like music in the background.
 All this is powered by a Raspberry Pi Pico 2.

 # Motivation
 The reason we designed this was because bakedcloudz project lacked of an interactive controller for her arcade game.
 Therefore, we wanted to design another controller for that project.
+This project is a sub project of the main project MUSICGAME (GitHub Repo: https://github.com/wuelaineyuan-bit/MUSICGAME).

 # PCB and Schematic
 The PCB and schematic was made with KiCAD.
 Schematic is rather simple: Connect the pins to the buttons and joysticks.
 As almost every Pico 2 pin is a GPIO pin, almost every pin could be used to connect to the amplifier and tft module.